-Islands with about 140 islands, and is located about 100 km west of the mainland of Nagasaki Prefecture.
+Goto Islands is located about 50 to 100 km west of the mainland of Nagasaki Prefecture.

 Fukue Island is at the south end of them, and is about 30 km from east to west and about 25 km from north to south in width.

-At that time, Goto Islands including Fukue Island are far away from the mainland of
+At that time, Goto Islands including Fukue Island were very far away from the mainland of Japan.

 It is the most proportion of churches to the population in Japan.